Amex Platinum vs Chase Sapphire Reserve | Best Card for Military

 Don't just add your spouse as an authorized user to your card!
 He or she is able to get their own welcome bonus and earn their own annual perks.

 What are you waiting for?
-Who knows how much longer these annual fees will be waived for military servicemembers?
+Who knows how much longer these protections will be available for military servicemembers?
 Get these cards before this amazing benefit goes away!

 Learn more about applying for the Platinum Card from American Express.